-- In fact, most experts, including the IUCN, consider it to now be functionally extinct.
+- In fact, most experts, including the IUCN, also consider it to now be functionally extinct.
 This means that its numbers have shrunk below the level of its ability to sustain a stable population.

 - Once rather numerous in the Yangtze River, its numbers dwindled rapidly as China industrialized the river.

-Yangtze River Dolphin Physical Characteristics
+Yangtze River Dolphin Physical Description

 In addition, females typically reach a little more than 8 ft (2.5 m) in length, while the males attain a length of roughly 7.5 ft (2.e m).
 Yet both genders average around 500 lb (220 kg) in weight.

 While never successfully bred in captivity, experts estimate its average lifespan in the wild to be 24 years.

-Species: L. vexillifer
+- Species: L. vexillifer

-Yangtze River Dolphin Habitat and Distribution
+Yangtze River Dolphin Distribution, Habitat, and Ecology